jeanshotjack/PyCounsel/README.md

 ![Diagram](diagram.png)

 ## How to Run
 This is a command line program!
-Simply clone this repo and run the main file on command line or in your IDE.
+Simply clone this repo and run **main.py** on command line or in your IDE.